ndikanov/macos-automator-scripts/Jira Issue Url To Markdown With Summary/README.md

 ## Features

 - Handles both selected text or clipboard content for input.
-To use clipboard content, select any whitespace.
+To use clipboard content, select any whitespace ([#1](https://github.com/ndikanov/macos-automator-scripts/issues/1)).
 - Supports Jira issue URLs in the format: `https://{subdomain}.atlassian.net/browse/{issue-key}`.
 - Extracts the issue key and fetches the summary using the Jira REST API.
 - Outputs the result as a Markdown link: `[issue-key summary](url)` or `[issue-key](url)` if the summary couldn’t be retrieved.